Each year we study the Arctic, and as we study our classroom transforms into a winter wonderland! Here are a few of the cute projects we do…

 Polar Bear Art

 If you’d like to try this, I have a complete tutorial.
 Click here to see it and give it a try with your students!

 Since polar bears aren’t the only ones who live in the arctic, we also made other arctic animals and glued them onto a long sheet of black paper.
-You can see they all tried to copy my poster in the middle with their own versions.
+Most of them are made with construction paper and chalk or pastels.

+2. The second kind of snowflakes we made were the large paper snowflakes hanging in the picture above.
 I’ve been doing these ones for years, but there’s a tutorial on how to make them HERE.

-If you’d like to see more step-by-step photo tutorials, you can choose from these huge collections of art lessons for elementary classrooms.
+If you’d like to see more step-by-step photo art tutorials, you can choose from these huge collections of art lessons for elementary classrooms.
 Each has lots of photos, a teacher script to read aloud to students, and literacy components to deepen thinking and expression through writing.
-CLICK HERE to take a peek!

 If you’re having trouble finding what you need for math, literacy or clip art, you can grab this handy Clickable Catalogue for everything available in my TPT store – a big time saver!
 Tuck it away for when you need it!